-Lackawanna College makes every effort to preserve the Parties' privacy.
-Lackawanna College will not share the identity of any individual who has made a Complaint of harassment, discrimination, or retaliation; any Complainant; any individual who has been reported to be the perpetrator of discrimination, harassment, or retaliation; any Respondent; or any witness, except as permitted by, or to fulfill the purposes, of applicable laws and regulations (e.g., Title IX), Family Educational Rights and Privacy Act (FERPA) and its implementing regulations, or as required by law; including any investigation, or resolution proceeding arising under these policies and procedures.
+Every effort is made by Lackawanna College to preserve the confidentiality of reports.
+Lackawanna College will not share the identity of any individual who has made a report or formal complaint of harassment, discrimination, or retaliation; any Complainant; any individual who has been reported to be the perpetrator of harassment, discrimination, or retaliation; any Respondent; or any witness, except as permitted by the Family Educational Rights and Privacy Act (FERPA)[1] or its implementing regulations,[2] or as required by law; or to carry out the purposes of 34 C.F.R.
+Part 106, including any investigation, hearing, or grievance proceeding arising under these policies and procedures.